 Some filling might come out.
 No worries, there will still be enough left in the cookies.

-For nut allergies, replace the walnut filling with your favorite jam or pastry fruit filling.
+For nut allergies, replace the walnut with almonds or use your favorite jam or pastry fruit filling.

-Bake the cookies distributed between two large cookie sheets on convection setting or bake in batches.
+Bake the cookies on two large cookie sheets on a convection setting or bake in batches.

 This recipe can be easily doubled or tripled.